Ignacio Comonfort: Ley Lerdo

 In June 1856, another major controversy emerged over the promulgation of the Ley Lerdo, named after the secretary of the treasury.
-The law was aimed at the collective ownership of real estate.
+The law was aimed at the collective ownership of the real estate.
 It forced 'civil or ecclesiastical institutions' to sell any land that they owned, with the tenants getting priority and generous terms for buying the land that they lived on.
 It was mostly aimed at the church, but the law was also aimed at Mexico's native communities who were forced to sell their communal lands, the ejidos.

-On 1 July, Archbishop Garza protested to the government that the properties were likely to be bought by a few rich individuals, and argued that the church had previously lent to the government during crises, and defended the church's record of treating tenants more generously than private owners.
+On 1 July, Archbishop Garza protested to the government that the properties were likely to be bought by a few rich individuals, argued that the church had previously lent to the government during crises, and defended the church's record of treating tenants more generously than private owners.
 Minister of Interior and Foreign Relations Montez received him courteously, but his protests did not change government policy.
-The law was designed to develop Mexico's economy by increasing the number of private property owners, but in practice the land was bought up by rich speculators.
+The law was designed to develop Mexico's economy by increasing the number of private property owners, but in practice, the land was bought up by rich speculators.
 Most of the lost indigenous land went to haciendas.

 New Constitution

 Meanwhile, the drafting of the new constitution continued amidst the opposition of the conservative press as well as opposition within the committee assigned to the task, two of whose members had given a dissenting vote on the current draft.
 Two other members approved it with reservations, and another declined to sign it.
-A number of members of the congress advocated the revival of the Constitution of 1824, while the distinguished statesman Luis de la Rosa also opposed the new constitution, congress as a whole approved it, 93 to 5.
+Many members of Congress advocated the revival of the Constitution of 1824, while the distinguished statesman Luis de la Rosa also opposed the new constitution, congress as a whole approved it, 93 to 5.

 A debate on religious freedom began on 29 July, with 106 deputies present and a large crowd in the galleries.
 It lasted until 5 August when it decided not to put the article to a vote.
 Ultimately religious freedom would not make it into the constitution, but neither would an article making Mexico a confessional state as in previous constitutions, thus resulting in a type of de facto religious freedom.

-The constitutional congress wrapped up its work on 5 February 1857, and the fundamental code was signed and its support sworn to by each congressman after which President Comonfort swore an oath to observe the constitution.
-After this, both congress and the president addressed the nation and the new constitution was promulgated by Comonfort on 12 February.
-On that day the government also issued a comprehensive electoral law in 67 articles.
+The constitutional congress wrapped up its work on 5 February 1857, and the fundamental code was signed and its support swore to by each congressman after which President Comonfort swore an oath to observe the constitution.
+After this, both Congress and the president addressed the nation and the new constitution was promulgated by Comonfort on 12 February.
+On that day the government also issued a comprehensive electoral law with 67 articles.
 The constitution was not meant to come into force until 16 September.
 Before the end of the year, Comonfort himself would have disavowed the constitution and civil war would have broken out.

-The constitutional congress closed its session on 17 February and Comonfort in the meantime passed laws establishing a civil state register and government run cemeteries.
+The constitutional congress closed its session on 17 February and Comonfort in the meantime passed laws establishing a civil state register and government-run cemeteries.